scintill/AndroidSIMFileReader/README.md

 ## Privacy

 There are several places where potentially sensitive information (your phone number, your [TMSI](https://en.wikipedia.org/wiki/Mobility_management#TMSI), your [LAI](https://en.wikipedia.org/wiki/Location_area_identity)) is sent to `logcat`.
 Beware, other apps or users could view this log and learn these data about your phone/SIM card.

+## Building

+Something is wrong with the build process.
+To reliably build the RilExtender (injected service), you have to build twice.
+The first build doesn't properly package the secondary dex file in to the app.

+## Logs

+Example logcat command to filter to output from this app (also shown on the app's screen):

+    adb logcat -s SIMFileReader,RilExtender,RilExtenderCommandsInterface,AtCommandInterface,CommandsInterfaceFactory,TelephonySeekServiceCommandsInterface,SIMRecords,Parcel,librilinject,CMDProcessor,lib__hijack.bin__.so,System.err,su